-Kev Munday chatted to Artfinder this week about being listed as one of 'Five British Artists you need to invest in right now', the attention he recieved as a result and why he doesn't want buyers to buy his work for investment alone.
+Kev Munday chatted to Artfinder this week about being listed as one of 'Five British Artists you need to invest in right now', the attention he received as a result and why he doesn't want buyers to buy his work for investment alone.

 Kev describes work as colourful, vibrant and positive; we couldn't agree more!
 His 2D works are created using paint, pens and brushes and found objects from charity shops and are inspired by people watching, everyday life and the landscapes that surround him in Basingstoke.